agl-c/deid2_dpsyn/README.md

 ##### value-determined attributes

-If the original dataset includes some attributes that can be determined by other attributes, you can specify them in data.yaml, but by default we exclude the part since they are a little tricky.
+If your dataset includes some attributes that can be determined by other attributes (e.g., if age is <18, then weekly working hour is 0), you can specify them in data.yaml, but by default we exclude the part.

 ----

 ### Measurements

-You can refer to Synthpop(a R package) as a tool to compare the synthesized dataset against the original one.
-And we offer a quick-start guide [Synthpop](https://docs.google.com/document/d/17jSDoMcSbozjc8Ef8X42xPJXRb6g_Syt/edit#heading=h.gjdgxs ) for you here.
+You can refer to [Synthpop](https://docs.google.com/document/d/17jSDoMcSbozjc8Ef8X42xPJXRb6g_Syt/edit#heading=h.gjdgxs) (a R package) as a tool to compare the synthesized dataset against the original one.

 ----